 Central incisor | 6 to 7 years |

-The teething chart shows that the first molars of babies will typically be the first set of teeth to emerge with or before the central incisors.
+The teething chart shows that the first molars of babies will typically be the first set of teeth to emerge, with or before the central incisors.
 They are then followed by the lower canines, which are followed by the first and second premolars and/or upper canines.

 Related: Free Baby Growth Charts (Weight and Height): 1 to 36 Months

 As the baby grows, their jaw and facial bones progressively grow and expand, thus creating spaces in between the primary teeth.
-This causes the loosening of the grip on the primary teeth, which fall out and consequently creates space for the more prominent permanent teeth.
+This causes the loosening of the grip on the primary teeth, which fall out and consequently create space for the more prominent permanent teeth.
 This process begins after four years of age; therefore, a mixture of primary and permanent teeth will reside in the mouth.

 - The lower teeth emerge before the upper teeth